Cannabis Addiction

 With stronger strains such as skunk, where the THC content can be very high, the psychoactive effects are strong and are similar to LSD (a strong hallucinogenic drug)

-The effects can also stimulate appetite and make you feel very hungry, causing the onset of “munchies“.
-This particular effect happens to the vast majority of users.
+The effects can also stimulate appetite and make you feel very hungry, causing the onset of “munchies.”
+This particular effect occurs in the vast majority of users.

 Long-Term Effects of Cannabis